boudinfl/ake-datasets/README.md

    *In Proceedings of the International Joint Conference on Natural Language Processing (IJCNLP), 2013.*

+7. **Citation-Enhanced Keyphrase Extraction from Research Papers: A Supervised Approach.**
+   Cornelia Caragea, Florin Bulgarov, Andreea Godea and Sujatha Das Gollapalli.
+   *In Proceedings of EMNLP 2014.* pp. 1435-1446.

-7. **How Document Pre-processing affects Keyphrase Extraction Performance.**
+8. **How Document Pre-processing affects Keyphrase Extraction Performance.**
    Florian Boudin, Hugo Mougard and Damien Cram.
    *COLING 2016 Workshop on Noisy User-generated Text (WNUT).*